E: I don’t remember how the intro goes…

 K: See?

 K: Really, is that why you keep me around?
 Not for my smooth, buttery voice?
-E: Ugh, I
+E: Ugh, I’ve heard so much of it that sometimes I get a little sick of it.

-K: Just likebutter.
+K: Just like…butter.

 E: I kid, I kid.

-s fine, I get sick of myself all the time.
+K: It’s fine, I get sick of myself all the time.

 K: Yeah, because we hate each other.